 Some pacemakers can be used to stop a heart rate that is too fast (tachycardia) or that is irregular.

 Other types of pacemakers can be used in severe heart failure.
 These are called biventricular pacemakers.
 They help coordinate the beating of the heart chambers.

 Most biventricular pacemakers implanted today can also work as implantable cardioverter defibrillators (ICD), which restore a normal heartbeat by delivering a larger shock when a potentially deadly fast heart rhythm occurs.

 Possible complications of pacemaker surgery are:

-A pacemaker can usually sense if the heartbeat is above a certain rate.
+A pacemaker senses if the heartbeat is above a certain rate.
 When it is above that rate, the pacemaker will stop sending signals to the heart.
 The pacemaker can also sense when the heartbeat slows down too much.
 It will automatically turn back on and start pacing the heart again.

 Before the Procedure